Beam Behaviour: Moment Capacity of a Beam

 2. Flexural behavior at moderate load

-In this case tensile strength of the concrete will be exceeded, and the concrete will crack in tension zone.
+In this case, tensile strength of the concrete will be exceeded, and the concrete will crack in the tension zone.
 Because the concrete cannot transmit any tension across a crack, the steel bars will then resist the entire tension The concrete compressive stress distribution is still assumed to be linear.

 3. Flexural behavior at ultimate load

 Here the compressive strains and stresses are increased, with some nonlinear stress curve on the compression side of the beam.
 This stress curve above the neutral axis will be essentially the same shape as the typical concrete stress–strain curve.
 Tension steel stress fs is equal to yield stress of steel fy.
 Eventually, the ultimate capacity of the beam will be reached and the beam will fail.